leanswift/leanswift.github.io/mobile/src/pages/pick-reporting.md

 The bottom scanner can be used to scan any field value on tapping a field and the scanner can fill the scanned data into that tapped field.

-look up options allows to view the balance id's fetched from [BalanceID](#balanceid).
+look up options allows to view the balance id's fetched from M3.

 ​	![7_PR_lookup](../images/PR/7_PR_lookup.gif)